 Duration: 4 weeks

-Photo 102 is finally here — hooray!
-A follow-up to our popular Photo 101 class, Photo 102 will help make your photographs even better with advanced lessons on new lighting techniques, including how to use an on-camera flash.
-Nicole will also discuss other avenues of the business of photography, including what to consider in booking a job and pricing yourself correctly.
+Photo 102 is finally back — hooray!
+A follow-up to our popular Photo 101 class, Photo 102 will help improve your photography with advanced lessons on lighting techniques, including how to use an on-camera flash.
+Nicole will also discuss the business of photography, including what to consider in booking a job and pricing yourself correctly.

 Please note that you will need to have certain supplies to fully participate in this course: